THE AUSTRALIAN JUNIOR CHAMPIONSHIPS OF MAGIC

 Australian Junior Championships of Magic

-Each year The Melbourne Magic Festival hosts two categories of The Australian Junior Championships:
+Each year The Melbourne Magic Festival hosts two categories of The Australian Junior Championships: The Stage Magic Championship, and The Close Up Magic Championship.

 Our Championships are open to anyone aged under 18 years on the day of the competition and are residents of Australia.